Scott Pilgrim vs. the World: Development

 Bacall said that he wanted to write the Scott Pilgrim film because he felt strongly about its story and empathized with its characters.
 Wright said that O'Malley was "very involved" with the script of the film from the start, contributing lines and adding polish.
 Due to the long development, several lines from various scripts written by Wright and Bacall were used in later Scott Pilgrim comics.
 The screenplay's second draft, which O'Malley said "became the main draft for the film", was submitted right at midnight on the night the Writers' Strike was supposed to begin in October 2007.
 No material from Scott Pilgrim's Finest Hour, the sixth Scott Pilgrim volume, appeared in the film, as the comic was not complete at the time of the film's production; O'Malley contributed suggestions for the film's ending and gave the producers his notes for the sixth volume, but stated that the film's ending was "their ending".
 Some ideas for the film's ending were cut before production, including that Scott would turn out to be a serial killer who fantasized the gaming aspects and that Gideon would turn into a Transformers-style robot.

-Casting of the principal characters began in June 2008.
+Casting of the principal characters began in June 2008, with Wright consulting with O'Malley during casting.
 Test shoots began in July 2008, with Wright saying that there was a year of preparation before shooting began.
 He also stopped working on his Ant-Man screenplay for two years during the production of Scott Pilgrim vs. the World.
 By 2009, casting had been completed and the film was titled Scott Pilgrim vs. the World.
-The cast spent two months in fight training together before filming, with Brad Allan and Peng Zhang of the Jackie Chan Stunt Team; Michael Cera said that he "got kicked in the throat during the training" and "expected it to be excruciating, but it didn’t hurt at all, which was really confusing."
+The cast spent two months in fight training together before filming, with Bradley James Allan and Peng Zhang of the Jackie Chan Stunt Team; Michael Cera said that he "got kicked in the throat during the training" and "expected it to be excruciating, but it didn't hurt at all, which was really confusing."
 Principal photography began in March 2009 in Toronto, and wrapped as scheduled in August.